 Clive Green: Our reputation in our use of AI in drug discovery encourages external partners to collaborate with us.
 As a team, we are building on our industry-leading position in this field, but we can develop further and faster by teaming up with external experts.

 Ola Engkvist: We’re advancing algorithmic processes, through collaborations with the University of Bern and University of Bonn and exploring large scale applications of deep learning as part of the H2020 project ExCape together with University of Linz and Alto University in Helsinki.
-In the past two years, scientists in the IMED Biotech Unit at AstraZeneca have published over 20 scientific publications, showcasing improvements in algorithmic processes.
+In the past two years, scientists at AstraZeneca have published over 20 scientific publications, showcasing improvements in algorithmic processes.
 Members of the team also actively take part in algorithmic competitions to drive benchmarks and push the boundaries when generating new algorithms.

 Garry Pairaudeau: The academic outreach we have is impressive.
 We have a fantastic environment where students can work with us – sometimes for a week, sometimes for a year.
 This approach, driven by Ola and his team, has given us such a strong scientific base and ensures knowledge is cycled between industry and academia.
 We also make the most of informal collaborative opportunities both inside and outside the company.
 My colleagues Michael Kossenjans and Paul Harper have driven the development of our automated chemistry laboratory at AstraZeneca.
 It all started with a weekend hackathon at Munich University, where around 50 people worked on our stand to bring automation to chemistry.
 Truly inspired, we staged our own hackathon for a week with 16 colleagues from around the world.
 One of our people from Boston brought a crate of robotic arms, dumped it in the middle of the lab and off we went, building equipment and writing software.
 Actually, it makes me feel quite emotional talking about it.
 This is different from the way big companies usually work with detailed project plans.
 There is obviously a place for this, but on this occasion, we were spontaneous: humanistic input into a robotic future.